Many of us born between 1945 and 1965, or thereabouts, wonder what’s next, after ‘retirement’.

 second-act.
 Noun. (plural second acts) Something a person devotes his life to later in life, after retiring or quitting his original occupation After a successful career as a Wall Street stockbroker, Don built houses in Africa for a second act.

-Both Robbi and I are drawn to the second act idea because (a) we’re baby boomers in our second act, and (b) we want to help other baby boomer women who are smart and talented and energetic and ready to bring joy to their lives by investing in a business that is fulfilling and profitable.
+I am drawn to the second act idea because (a) I'm a baby boomer in my third - or is this my fourth? act, and (b) I want to help other baby boomer women who are smart and talented and energetic and ready to bring joy to their lives and to the lives of others, by investing their time and energy in a business that is fulfilling and profitable.

 A second act doesn’t have to be a total reinvention.
 It does bring new and bigger ideas to the forefront, but many times those ideas are based on the last 20 years or more of a live well-lived in a previous career.
 Or, previous work, more commonly called ‘a job’.